-Dual Form by the great British sculptor, Barbara Hepworth has been installed on campus, on loan from the Leeds Art Gallery.
+Dual Form by the great British sculptor, Barbara Hepworth has been installed on campus, on loan from Leeds Art Fund, via Leeds Museums and Galleries.

 Initially on loan for five years, the iconic sculpture takes centre stage in the University's Public Art Trail and has a prominent position outside the stage@leeds building.

 Stanley & Audrey Burton Gallery curator Nathalie Levi will introduce the work in the context of Hepworths career at a Public Art Short talk at 12.45pm today (Wednesday 10 August).